vnphanquang/dsv-docs/docs/mattermost.md

   - ❗ You can simply start app with `sudo python bitbucket.py` for easier debugging.

-  - If your mattermost server lives at port `8065` as default, you might set your python app at port `8064`.
+  - If your mattermost server lives at port `8065` as default, you can set your python app at port `8064`.
 Remember this port for next step.

   - ❗If developing locally, use [ngrok](https://dashboard.ngrok.com/) to expose server path, otherwise, see the following steps to set up nginx proxy